Address

 It results from years of practical experience with many organizations; from studying and practicing sales, marketing, and psychology, and other social sciences.

-Our basis is like the main change management methodologies.
+Our fundamental basis is like the main methodologies and change management best practice.
 People need to be communicated with and engaged.
 Understanding is best developed through the traditional 5Ws: Who, What, When, Where, and Why—and of course, eventually, How.
 (Each method has a version: we like the focus of Prosci’s ADKAR.)

 But we also know people don’t always do the right thing—what we want them to do—no matter how often, long, and well we engage them.
 They do things because they’re persuaded to do them.
 We also know that sometimes: to change, people need to be changed.